azotheblue/blog/resume.md

 💭Lesson Learned

 This opportunity was my first glimpse into the more technical side of Cyber Security.
-Working in a Security Operations Center, I had to understand a vast amount of different tools and techniques needed to perform an through event analysis.
+Working in a Security Operations Center, I had to understand a vast amount of different tools and techniques needed to perform through an event analysis.
 It was frightening and also empowering to be the last line of defense for the organization.

 Being at the Nexus of all things Cyber, I learned quickly that cyber security is a constantly changing field.
 You must keep learning and developing skills to stay ahead.
-This lesson is something has stayed with me till this very day.
+This lesson is something that has stayed with me till this very day.

 🥇Greatest Accomplishment

 Unfortunately, during my time here I did not have any accomplishments worth mentioning.
-However, what I will mention that I had an unquenchable thirst for knowledge.
-When every I ran into something new, I asked many questions to be sure I understood it thoroughly.
-This quest for information paid dividends as I was able to have a solid foundation for my future career
+However, what I will mention is that I had an unquenchable thirst for knowledge.
+When I ran into something new, I asked many questions to be sure I understood it thoroughly.
+This quest for information paid dividends as I was able to have a solid foundation for my future career.

 🎯Skills Gained